 Teaching is not my superpower and that was fine by me.
 Spending day after day in a classroom with kids who pay attention 1/4 of the time on a good day sounds more like one of Dante’s circles of hell than a career.

 I’ve heard that some people do it and actually love it.

 They have my deep, deeeeeeep respect and admiration.

 For 29 years I was content not being a teacher.
-Lately, I noticed I am more grumpy and easily irritated lately but I figured it was because of Covid and all the stuff I mentioned last time.
+However, I noticed I am more grumpy and easily irritated lately, but I figured it was because of Covid and all the stuff I mentioned last time.
 My wake-up call happened at work.